-You decide who has access to a shared channel: a specific set or all workspaces in the org.
-You can make these channels private too!
+Multi-workspace channels let people in different workspaces seamlessly connect.
+You decide who has access to these channels: a specific set or all workspaces in the org.
+You can make them private too!

-Note: If shared channel creation is disabled for Workspace Admins and members, get in touch with an Org Owner or Org Admin for help.
+Note: If multi-workspace channel creation is disabled for Workspace Admins and members, get in touch with an Org Owner or Org Admin for help.

 📺 Move channels between workspaces